Progress in developing a hybrid deep learning algorithm for identifying and locating primary vertices: Kernel Density Estimators

-As we had hoped, it is easier to teach a DNN to predict {\tt KDE-A} with reasonably good fidelity, although achieving satisfactory performance {\em does} require a mechanism that encourages the predictions for each track to interact with the predictions for the other tracks.
-We have studied this using toy MC rather than full LHCb MC as the former data sets are larger than the latter.
-The architecture we have used has not been optimized -- the choices of the numbers of layers of each type, the number of channels per layer, the kernel sizes in the convolutional layers, etc., were chosen almost arbitrarily.
+While solely predicting {\tt KDE-A} distributions from tracks parameters with reasonably good fidelity using a DNN is quite strait-forward, achieving satisfactory performance {\em does} require a mechanism that encourages the predictions for each track to interact with the predictions for the other tracks.
+This was studied using toy MC rather than full LHCb MC as the former data sets are larger than the latter.
+For these, the model architecture was not optimized -- the choices of the numbers of layers of each type, the number of channels per layer, the kernel sizes in the convolutional layers, etc., were chosen almost arbitrarily.
 With these caveats, the architecture is illustrated in Fig.~\ref{fig:DDplus}.
 Originally, there were 12 fully connected layers that predicted {\tt KDE-A} contributions for each track separately and then summed them.
 The performance of this model was mediocre (at best).
 To allow the tracks to interact, the single 4000-bin channel in the 12th layer that was originally meant to be the KDE prediction was replaced by four latent 4000-bin channels.
 These are used as input to two convolutional layers (and one more fully connected layer) that produce a final 4000-bin prediction.
 This more complicated model was trained starting with the weights and biases of the first 11 fully connected layers fixed while those of the new layers were learned.
 Once the full model began to display a semblance of performance, all the model parameters were floated and learned over many epochs, using progressively larger training samples.
 Fig.~\ref{fig:iter21Event} compares {\tt KDE-A} (the blue histogram) for the first event in the validation sample with the corresponding KDE predicted by the model (the red histogram) after about 300 hours of training on an nVidia RTX2080Ti using {\textpack PyTorch}.
 Qualitatively, the predicted KDE reproduces the macroscopic features of {\tt KDE-A}, as seen in the plots on the left.
 On a finer scale, there are differences, as seen in the plot on the right.
 This shows 50 bins on either side of the location of the first PV in the event.
 The predicted KDE peaks at the location of the PV, as does {\tt KDE-A}, but its height is lower and its width is greater.
 This is typical of the learned KDE, although there is tremendous variation from the region about one true PV in an event to another and from event to event.
 A mean-squared-error function comparing the predicted KDE histogram to the {\tt KDE-A} is used to train the model.
 But the real goal is using a well-trained {\tt tracks-to-KDE} model as a step towards defining a {\tt tracks-to-hist} model that performs at least as well as the best model in Fig.~\ref{fig:evolution}.